Au Pairs: The Pros and Cons of Hiring One For Your Family

 Au Pairs can seem like an elegant solution to the problem of child care — and, for some, they can be.
-But, as recent lawsuits illustrate, issues can arise if corners are cut.
+But, as lawsuits illustrate, issues can arise if corners are cut.

 Amanda says it was a great decision.
 Her au pair arrived with limited English skills but quickly picked up the language through daily interactions and immersion in an English-speaking culture.
 She watched Amanda’s kids, driving them to and from school, and performed light housekeeping tasks.
 After 12 months with her, Amanda says she feels like the Milanese woman will be part of their family forever.

 Au pairs can seem like an elegant solution to the thorny problem of child care — and often times they are.
 The cost of an au pair is relatively low: the minimum stipend is just under $200 a week, a bargain compared to the high cost of a full-time nanny or even most major metro area daycares.
-An au pair in America lives with the family, meaning they’re available in the off-hours when parents need the help most.
+Plus, an au pair in America lives with the family, meaning they’re available in the off-hours when parents need the help most.
 Families hosting au pairs are encouraged to include them in activities.
 It’s defined as a cultural exchange, not a job, so it seems less like childcare and more like having a cousin on an extended visit from overseas helping out with your kids.

 But as with everything that seems too good to be true, issues can arise with au pairs.
 News reports and nonprofit investigations that quote au pairs comparing their treatment to slavery drain a lot of warmth and fuzziness out of the job description.
 In 2013, Bernie Sanders denounced the au pair program as a “scam”.
 Following a 2014 class action lawsuit from au pairs alleging wage theft, the Washington Post reported on an au pair whose host family forced her to work more than 60 hours a week.
 A 2017 Politico investigation found that host families refused to buy their au pairs staple foods like bread and that au pairs’ complaints routinely disappeared into “a bureaucratic black hole.”
 Shortchanged, a 2018 report authored by American University’s International Human Rights Law Clinic and immigration and labor rights groups, found that structural deficiencies in the au pair program foster labor rights abuses.

-Most recently, in December 2019, a federal court ruled that Massachusetts labor laws protect au pairs.
+In December 2019, a federal court ruled that Massachusetts labor laws protect au pairs.
 With the state’s $11 hourly minimum wage, host families had to pay about $17,000 more a year than before.
 Many opted to withdraw from the program.

 Au pair supporters call the criticism overblown, saying it unfairly tarnishes a beneficial program.
 But civil rights advocates say the system can make even well-meaning families unwitting exploiters of vulnerable workers.